Desperate, Addicted Lisa Marie Presley Rumored To Have Returned To Scientology

 According to the actress, after she dared to ask why the wife of church founder David Miscavige was not attending the ceremony she was reprimanded by church leaders and essentially told not to ask questions.
 Shelly Miscaviage still has not been seen in public for years.

-Remini later claimed she leaders are notorious for isolating people, particularly away from those who have questioned the church and its dealings in some way or another.
+Remini later claimed the leaders are notorious for isolating people, particularly away from those who have questioned the church and its dealings in some way or another.
 She insists the “disconnection” is aimed at maintaining all control.

 For their part, church leaders have patently denied all Remini’s charges and routinely dismiss her as a “has-been actress now a decade removed from the peak of her career” and an “obnoxious, spiteful ex-Scientologist” who “stage managed her departure from the Church of Scientology.”